voyeg3r/dotfaster/vim/wiki/dicasvim.md

     :b */*<tab>
     nnoremap <leader>b :b */*<C-d>

+another option:

+    nnoremap gb :ls<cr>:b<space>

+You can also create a scratch buffer to keep little notes and then discartd it without worring about saving.

+    command!
+Scratch new | setlocal buftype=nofile bufhidden=wipe nobuflisted noswapfile
+    cab SC Scratch

 Formating and keeping cursor position:

 Instead of using `gqap` use `gwap` to format paragraphs